wavefrontHQ/docs/pages/doc/trace_data_details.md

     <code>service</code>
   </td>
   <td>
-  Name of the instrumented microservice that generated the request.
+  Name of the microservice that request is sent from.
   </td>
 </tr>
 <tr>